Halfdan the Old: Skáldskaparmál

-These nine brothers became so famous in foraying that, in all records since, their names are used as titles of rank, even as the name of King or that of Jarl.
-They had no children, and all fell in battle.

 Snorri then gives examples from skaldic verse where these names are used as general terms for 'lord' or 'ruler'.
 The promise of three hundred years of no women among Halfdan's descendants is paralleled in the story of Ríg-Jarl who has sons only but no daughters.
 See Ríg (Norse god).
 None of the titles given here duplicate titles such as hersir, jarl, konungr, and dróttinn which appear in the Ríg account.
 Snorri continues:

-Halfdan and his wife had nine other sons also; these were:Hildir, from whom the Hildings are come;

-Nefir, from whom the Niflungs sprang;

-Audi [Auði], from whom the Ödlings [Ǫðlingar] are come;

-Yngvi, from whom the Ynglings are descended;

-Dag [Dagr], from whom come the Döglings [Dǫglingar];

-Bragi, from whom the Bragnings are sprung (that is the race of Halfdan the Generous (Hálfdanr inn mildi);

-Budli [Buðli], from whom the Budlungs [Buðlungar] are come (from the house of the Budlungs Atli and Brynhild [Brynhildr] descended);